HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 ## **Summary**

-The GG has requested that the DCP prioritize the incorporation of an image-based transcriptomics assay into the DCP.
+The Human Cell Atlas (HCA) Governance Group (GG) has requested that the Data Coordination Platform (DCP) prioritize the incorporation of an image-based transcriptomics assay into the DCP.
 This RFC describes the minimum set of deliverables that must be prioritized and completed for the DCP to be able to (1) store and (2) process image-based single-cell